 The convection boundary condition ends with the indication for each htbc boundary condition of the number of the element and the number of the side of the element with convection.
 In the case that there are two tables of discrete data, it must be given also the number of the group (1 or 2).

 It is worth noting that in case of airin=2 the total thermal transmission coefficient given in matrix prop is not used.

+If airin=3, the air temperature is introduced as a function of time through a table of discrete values.
+Each line of the table must contain date, time and air temperature.
+In this case, the code uses the total thermal transmission coefficient given in matrix prop.

 Initial conditions